KarkaLT/GEIM/README.md

-# GoogleEarthImageMerger
+# Google Earth Image Merger

-GoogleEarthImageMerger is a C++ project that utilizes the OpenCV library to merge images and remove watermarks.
+Google Earth Image Merger is a C++ project that utilizes the OpenCV library to merge images and remove watermarks.
 This project is designed to be used for educational purposes only.

 ## Usage

-To use the GoogleEarthImageMerger, follow these steps:
+To use the Google Earth Image Merger, follow these steps:

 1. Export the desired image twice, once with the watermark on the left side and once with the watermark on the right side.